adiag321/CRM-Analysis-for-Marketing-data/README.md

 We have computated feature importance using Recurssive Feature Elimination method (along with the best params selected for random forest regressor).

 ![text](Images/Feature_Importance_IFood_CRM.png)

+## FEATURE STORE IMPLEMENTATION

+To streamline and standardize the use of engineered features across different machine learning workflows, a Feature Store was implemented using `Feast`, an open-source feature store for ML.

+#### How It Was Implemented:
+1. Data Preparation:
+* Created event_timestamp and ensured each record had a unique Customer ID.
+* Split the dataset into predictors and target variables.
+* Saved both datasets in Parquet format for optimized storage and access.

+2. Feast Initialization:
+* Initialized a Feast repository using feast init.
+* Defined feature views in Python to represent customer attributes and campaign responses.

+3. Apply and Fetch Features:
+* Used feast apply to register features with the store.
+* Queried historical features for training using get_historical_features.

+#### Advantages of using Feature Store:
+Advantages of Using a Feature Store
+* Consistency: Ensures the same feature definitions are used during training and inference, reducing data leakage and model drift.
+* Reusability: Centralizes features, allowing them to be reused across different models and teams.
+* Scalability: Facilitates deployment in production pipelines with minimal friction.

 ## CONCLUSION